m4opt/m4opt/docs/scenarios/ztf.rst

 ZTF receives a gravitational wave alert, which has an event time and a 3-D probability density skymap :math:`w` in right ascension, declination and luminosity distance.
-The skymap, along with a a model lightcurve :math:`L` for that describes the expected time dependence of the source's flux, and a time interval :math:`t` to :math:`t + \Delta T` to observe during, the goal is to produce a schedule that maximizes the chance of detecting the source.
+The skymap, along with a a model lightcurve :math:`L` that describes the expected time dependence of the source's flux, and a time interval :math:`t` to :math:`t + \Delta T` to observe during are used to produce a schedule, the goal is to maximize the chance of detecting the source, using integrated probability observed to represent that.

 This schedule is produced by choosing a subset :math:`C` of the set of 1778 fixed reference images for ZTF, denoted :math:`P` and arranging them